renyuanz/leonids/_posts/2013-11-27-ossec-log-management-with-elasticsearch.md

 Logstash is configured to receive OSSEC syslog output then parse it and forward to Elasticsearch for indexing and long terms storage.
 Kibana is designed to easily submit queries to Elasticsearch and display results in a number of user designed dashboards.
 So the steps involved for developing an OSSEC log management system with Elasticsearch are:

-### Configure OSSEC to output alerts to syslog.
+1. Configure OSSEC to output alerts to syslog

-1. Install and configure Logstash to input OSSEC alerts, parse them and input the fields to Elasticsearch.
+2. Install and configure Logstash to input OSSEC alerts, parse them and input the fields to Elasticsearch.
-2. Install and configure Elasticsearch to store OSSEC alerts from Logstash.
+3. Install and configure Elasticsearch to store OSSEC alerts from Logstash.
-3. Install and configure Kibana to work with Elasticsearch.
+4. Install and configure Kibana to work with Elasticsearch.

 ### Configure OSSEC Syslog Output